ethereum/devp2p/rlpx.md

 where `msg-id` is an RLP-encoded integer identifying the message and `msg-data` is an RLP list containing the message data.

 All messages following Hello are compressed using the Snappy algorithm.
-Note that the `frame-size` of compressed messages refers to the uncompressed size of `msg-data`.
-The compressed encoding of messages is:

     frame-data = msg-id || snappyCompress(msg-data)
-    frame-size = length of (msg-id || msg-data) encoded as a 24bit big-endian integer
+    frame-size = length of frame-data encoded as a 24bit big-endian integer

+Note that the `frame-size` of compressed messages refers to the compressed size of `msg-data`.
+Since compressed messages may inflate to a very large size after decompression, implementations should check for the uncompressed size of the data before decoding the message.
+This is possible because the [snappy format] contains a length header.
+Messages carrying uncompressed data larger than 16 MiB should be rejected by closing the connection.

 ## Message ID-based Multiplexing